 In this paper, we investigate an alternative approach that combines the accuracy of simulation-based approaches with the weak pattern dependence of probabilistic approaches.
 The resulting approach is statistical in nature; it consists of applying randomly-generated input patterns to the circuit and monitoring, with a simulator, the resulting power value.

 This is continued until a value of power is obtained with a desired accuracy, at a specified confidence level.
-Accuracy can be traded-off to increase speed; however, we will show that high levels of accuracy can be obtained quickly.
-Since our approach uses a finite number of patterns to estimate the power, which really depends on the infinite set of possible input patterns, this method belongs to the general class of so-called Monte Carlo methods.
+Since it uses a finite number of patterns to estimate the power, which really depends on the infinite set of possible input patterns, this method belongs to the general class of so-called Monte Carlo methods.
 A most attractive property of Monte Carlo techniques is that they are dimension independent, meaning that the number of samples required to make a good estimate is independent of the problem size.
-We will show that this property indeed holds for our approach (see Table 3 in section 4).
+We will show that this property indeed holds for our approach (see Table 4 in section 5).

 Both [4] and [5] use probabilities to compute the power consumed by individual gates, which are then summed up to give the total power.
 In this context, it was observed in [5] that it would be too expensive to estimate the individual gate powers using a simulation with randomly generated inputs.
 The key to the efficiency of our new approach is that, if one monitors the total power directly during the random simulation, sufficient accuracy is obtained in much less time than is required to compute the individual gate powers.
-The excellent speed performance and the simplicity of the implementation make this a very attractive solution for power estimation.
+The excellent speed performance and the simplicity of the implementation make this a very attractive approach for power estimation.